justeslam/offsec2/notes/windows_enumeration.md

 > dir "C:\Program Files"
 > dir "C:\Program Files (x86)"
 > dir "C:\Users\lisa\Downloads"
+> dir /q # Use this instead of plain dir to see who owns
 # While it is important to create a list of installed applications on the target system, it is equally important to identify which of them are currently running.
 > Get-Process
 > Get-Process NonStandardProcess | Select-Object Path